crosstyan/stupid/README.md

 In prose form:
 “if some condition, jump to *there* instead of continuing *here*.”

-You’ve just done a branch: the text told you to go to another label (`[Introduction](#introduction-assembly)`) instead of reading straight down.
+You've just done a branch: the text told you to go to another label ([Introduction](#introduction-assembly)) instead of reading straight down.

-If you’re reading this paragraph *before* reading Introduction, you’ve mis-executed the program.
+If you're reading this paragraph *before* reading Introduction, you've mis-executed the program.
 Please go back to [Introduction](#introduction-assembly) and try again.

 *(Yes, I know this is duplicated if you followed the instructions properly.